 38#.
 Under-Shelf Magnet Strips

-Mounting a magnet strip to the underside of a shelf is perfect for holding metal bobbins or small snips out of the way.
-It utilizes a space that would otherwise be wasted and keeps your most-used metal tools at your fingertips.
+Mounting a magnet strip under a shelf is great, for keeping metal bobbins or small snips handy.
+It uses a space that would otherwise be empty.
+This keeps your used metal tools right where you need them.
+This hidden storage trick is really useful because it keeps your desk surface clear.

 39#.
 Floating Fabric Display Rods